GENERAL UPDATE: THE COURT GRANTED APPROVAL OF THE SETTLEMENT ON FEBRUARY 15, 2022

 The Court certified a class in this civil action (the “Settlement Class”) defined as follows:

-"Veterans who served during the Iraq and Afghanistan Era—defined as the period between October 7, 2001, and the present—who:
+"Veterans who served during the Iraq and Afghanistan Era—defined as the period between October 7, 2001 and February 15, 2022—who:

 - were discharged from the Navy, Navy Reserves, Marine Corps, or Marine Corps Reserve with less-than-Honorable statuses, including General and Other-than-Honorable discharges but excluding Bad Conduct or Dishonorable discharges;